Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-The streamwise growth of the pressure disturbance at the wall is plotted for several azimuthal locations in \jwnresolved{Figure \ref{fig:blunt_lowfreq_data}(a)} showing the exponential amplification of pressure along the wall.
-The pressure amplification reaches its maximum at an azimuthal position of around $\theta \approx \ang{60}$, \jwnresolved{which can be} seen by plotting the pressure amplitude at the wall as a function of the azimuth for several streamwise positions.
-These profiles are shown in \jwnresolved{Figure \ref{fig:blunt_lowfreq_data}(b).} The peaks are clearly visible at $\theta = \pm \ang{64}$.
-There is an injection of pressure into the boundary layer upstream at shallower angles which then amplifies and spreads along the $\theta = \ang{60}$ azimuth.
+The streamwise growth of the pressure disturbance at the wall is plotted for several azimuthal locations in Figure \ref{fig:f10_wall_amplification}(b), showing the exponential amplification of pressure along the wall.
+Additionally, the streamwise growth of the Chu energy amplitude at the wall is shown in Figure \ref{fig:f10_wall_amplification}(d).
+Amplification reaches its maximum at an azimuthal position of around $\theta \approx \ang{60}$, which can be seen by plotting the pressure amplitude at the wall as a function of the azimuth for several streamwise positions.
+These profiles are shown in Figure \ref{fig:azimuthal_positions}(b).
+There is an injection of pressure into the boundary layer upstream at shallower angles, which then amplifies and spreads along the $\theta = \ang{60}$ azimuth, in the same manner as the sharp cone.

-Extracting a slice through the disturbance at $x = 1.0 \unit{m}$ and $\theta = \ang{64}$ and comparing to the corresponding eigenfunctions from the LST clearly indicates that the amplifying mechanism is the oblique first mode instability, \jwnresolved{see Figures \ref{fig:blunt_lowfreq_data}(c-e).} Because the mechanism is modal, we can use the receptivity coefficients to quantify the connect\jwnresolved{ion} between the free-stream forcing and upstream neutral point.
-The receptivity \jwnresolved{coefficients from the previously discussed} amplitude and efficiency based method\jwnresolved{s} are shown in Table \ref{tab:receptivity_d1_f10}.
-The amplitude coefficient for the $D_1$ forcing is 285, with an efficiency coefficient nearly 20 times greater.
-This is largely due to the strong non-modal amplification which occurs during the injection of sound and vorticity through the shock well upstream of the neutral point.
+Extracting a slice through the disturbance at $x = 1.0 \unit{m}$ and $\theta = \ang{64}$ and comparing to the corresponding eigenfunctions from the LST clearly indicates that the amplifying mechanism is the oblique first mode instability, as in the sharp cone boundary layer.
+This comparison is made in Figures \ref{fig:azimuthal_positions}(d) for the 3.6 mm cone.
+Because the mechanism is modal, we can use the receptivity coefficients to quantify the connection between the free-stream forcing and upstream neutral point.
+The receptivity coefficient for the $D_1$ forcing is 285, which is slightly less than that of the sharp cone.